 The Session (of elders and pastors) will examine any potential candidate for elder or deacon with regard to his doctrine and manner of life.
 If he has any disagreement or reservation about any portion of the church's doctrinal views as expressed in the Book of Confessions, or this Constitution, then he must inform the Session of it.
 All candidates must meet the qualifications for the office set down in Scripture (1 Tim.
 3:1-7; Tit.
 1:5-9; 1 Pet.
 5:2-4; 1 Tim.
 3:8-13).
 Nominations may be received from any elector or officer at any time, provided that it is delivered to the pastor or chairman of the Session in writing.
 Willing, nominated individuals that are approved with unanimous consent of the Session will normally undergo some training, instruction, and examination.
 During this time, the congregation will be encouraged to address any concerns of the fitness of the nominee for office to the Session.
 The Session, after considerations arise in the time of training, instruction, and examination, may approve the nominee, or not, as a formal candidate for election by unanimous consent.

 After candidates are approved for election, the voting ballot will provide the option of voting “yes,” “no,” or “abstain.”
 If the candidate receives at least a three-quarters majority approval from all ballots cast in the election, the pastor(s) and elders will ordain him through laying on hands and prayer.
 Ordination of an elder or deacon is for life, unless he resigns or is removed.
-Leaves of absence and Sabbaticals from service in the offices of ruling elder or deacon may be granted by unanimous consent of the Session.
-Sabbaticals are ordinarily to be granted on a one-year term.
+Leaves of absence and requested sabbaticals from service in the offices of ruling elder or deacon may be granted by the Session.
+Such sabbaticals are ordinarily to be granted on a one-year term.
 Officers on sabbatical are in the status of inactive service, though still considered in office.
 Inactive officers may be asked to serve or give counsel, but they have no vote on the Session or Consistory.
 Active service consists of a five year term after which a one-year sabbatical is required.
 After an officer goes on sabbatical, whether scheduled or voluntary, the officer may voluntarily return to active service or resign from office.
 The implementation and termination of such sabbaticals is at the discretion of the Session.

 Christ is the head of the Church (Eph.
 5:23) and according to His Word, the form of local congregational government is a plurality of qualified men exercising leadership in the local congregation of believers (1 Pet.
 5:1; Phil.
 1:1).
 The office designated for ruling and shepherding the church is the office of elder or presbyter, some of whom are called as pastors (1 Tim.
 5:17; Tit.
 1:5-9).
 Therefore, under Christ, the ordained authority within the local church is the presbyters, pastors or elders in Session.
 (For a description of the Presbytery’s authority over the local church, see the Constitution of the Communion of Reformed Evangelical Churches.)